 40 Bad Behaviours That Deter Ugandan Youth From Succeeding In Life

 Through personal observation and experience, I have noticed certain things that most people tend to overlook.
 They unknowingly find themselves eaten up by them, call them bad behaviours, which deter them from succeeding in life.
 Some of these bad behaviours, we get them because our parents didn’t play their parental role responsibly.
 And we may not be the ones to blame.
-Others we acquire them in the environment we grow up in.
+Others we acquire them in the environment in which we live.

 If you want to succeed in life and in what you do, you must be cautious of these bad behaviours.
 And if you’re a parent, take it from me that the child you love so much now may disappoint you in adulthood if you don’t help them to grow up responsibly.

-I have observed and associated with many youth from various parts of the country.
+I have observed and associated with many youths from various parts of the country.
 They’re so much ambitious to lead a successful life.
-Government and social organizations have programs intended to help the youth.
+Government and social organisations have programs intended to help teenagers.
 However, very few of them benefit from them.
 It requires a concerted effort from the concerned youth, parents, teachers, religious leaders, NGOs and government as well.
 Above all, if you’re a youth and you’re reading this post, check yourself and find out those bad behaviours that could be stopping you from achieving what you wish for yourself in life.

-What are those bad behaviours that deter Ugandan youth from succeeding in life?
+What are those terrible behaviours that deter Ugandan youth from succeeding in life?

 I have taken note of the following bad behaviours eating up Ugandans.
-Hopefully, it will be of help to you and to others.
-If you think it’s useful, check yourself and be mindful not to become victim of these bad behaviours.
-If you already have one or two bad behaviours mentioned below, it’s high time you worked towards change in order to succeed in your life.
+Hopefully, it will be of help to you and others.
+If you think it’s useful, check yourself and be mindful not to become a victim of these bad behaviours.
+If you already have one or two unwanted practices mentioned below, it’s high time you worked towards change to succeed in your life.

 #1 – Laziness

-Mental and physical laziness are very bad behaviours that have eaten up many youth in Uganda.
-But mental laziness is even worse than physical laziness.
-Many youth nowadays cannot think of something meaningful to lead a successful life.
-They wait for others to think for them.
+Mental laziness and physical laziness are bad behaviours that have eaten up many youths in Uganda.
+But mental laziness is even worse than physical inertia.
+Many young people nowadays cannot think of something meaningful to lead a successful life.
+They wait for others to initiate for them.
 There are also those who have what to do but never have the physical energy to do it.
-This is what happens to you if you choose to be lazy both mentally and physically.
+The following is what happens to you if you choose to be lazy, both mentally and physically.

 - Laziness leads to exploitation.
 Most lazy people end up getting exploited because someone with a lazy and idle mindset has fewer options.
 When people see them doing nothing, they take advantage of using them as slaves.